scottchen98/Comm-Markdown-Test/README.md

 ### Using VS Code

 All the members of the group used VS Code to write our markdown files.
 We previewed the markdown using VS Code's built-in markdown preview, but we had to serve our guide with MkDocs to see the accurate rendering of our styles.

-### Using a Style Guide

-We loosely used the [Google Developer Documentation Style Guide](https://developers.google.com/style) to give our writing uniformity.
-We had previously used this style guide and its clear documentation made it an attractive style guide to reference.

-We used codeblocks to represent Git commands as well as annotations.
-This allowed us to explain specific lines of code without disrupting the visual flow.

 ### Learning Best Practices For Web Writing